dropmeaword/how-to-read-software/PITCHME.md

 ---

+In 2017 Tony Beltramelli [introduced the pix2code paper](https://arxiv.org/abs/1705.07962) that presented research that will eventually make the job of the frontend programmer and possibly even the UI designer obsolete.
+Shortly after Airbnb [launched sketch2code](https://airbnb.design/sketching-interfaces/).

+---

 Making a document in HTML/CSS is not so different from creating a document in PDF or PostScript (both of which are also markup languages) or even Word.

 ---